daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -Answer N to not reconfigure certool.cfg and answer Y to continue the operation.

-That's now the solution certificates replaced by proper ones that you and your (paranoid) PKI team can identify, sweet.
+That's now the solution certificates replaced by proper ones that you and your (paranoid) PKI team can identify, nice.

 ### Renew hosts certificates

--In vCenter right click on your hosts > "Certificate" > "Refresh CA certificates"
+-Log in the vSphere web client and right click on your hosts > "Certificate" > "Refresh CA certificates"

--In vCenter right click on your hosts > "Certificate" > "Renew certificate"
+-Right click on them again > "Certificate" > "Renew certificate"

 That's it, your hosts now have certificates issued by "xav.lab-VMCA" with the fields specified previously.
-It might sound silly but in security sensitive environments it can make the difference.
+It might sound silly but in a security sensitive environment it can make a difference and save you from going full custom certificates (ultimate pain).

 However if you log on the web UI of a host you still won't get the beloved green lock icon in the url bar.
 It is because the certificate is issued by VMCA which is not known by your client, hence not trusted.
 In the next step we will retrieve it and deploy it via GPO.

 ## 6. Make the VMCA a trusted root CA (the holy green lock).

--Open a browser to your vCenter: https://srv-vcenter.xav.lab
+-Open a browser to your vSphere web client page: https://srv-vcenter.xav.lab

--On the right pane click on "Download Trusted Root certificate" and open the zip file.
+-On the right pane click "Download Trusted Root certificate" and open the zip file.

 -In the "Win" folder you will find 3 certificates: the original default vmca "CA" cert (not used anymore), the Microsoft Root CA and our modified VMCA "xav.lab-VMCA".
-Open the .crt files and locate the latter.
+Open the .crt files to locate the latter.

--Save the certificate of the modified VMCA somewhere and copy it to your domain controller.
+-Save the certificate of the modified VMCA somewhere and copy it to your PKI server (mine is the DC).

 -Create another GPO to deploy the cert.
-I call it "xav.lab-VMCA Root CA".
+I call it "xav.lab-VMCA".

--Edit it the same way we did the first time and choose the cert we downloaded from vCenter instead.
+-Edit it the same way we did the first time but choose the cert we just downloaded from vCenter instead.

 -Run "Gpupdate /force" on your clients and log back in vCenter.